mvidailhet/angular-bootstrap-boilerplate/README.md

 The big difference is that I removed all the jquery part of bootstrap and replaced it with ui-bootstrap : http://angular-ui.github.io/bootstrap/

 Here is an exhaustive list of the changes made to the generator :
+- Replaced "sass-bootstrap" by "bootstrap-sass-official" as the version is more recent.
+- Added ui-bootstrap to handle js part of Bootstrap
+- Removed JQuery
+- Added Respond.js for Internet Explorer 6 to 8 to handle media queries

 ## Usage
 Install the node and bower modules